mikewest/internetdrafts/first-party-cookies/draft.md

 2. Let `document` be `worker`'s owner document.

-3. If `document` is a first-party context, and `request`'s URI's origin is the same as the origin of the URI of the active document in the top-level browsing context of `document`, then return `First-Party`.
+3. If `document` is a first-party context, and `request`'s URI's origin's registerable domain is the same as the registerable domain of the origin of the URI of the active document in the top-level browsing context of `document`, then return `First-Party`.

 4. Return `Third-Party`.